want some cookies?

 Marketing for learning

 “What’s in it for me?” is the single most important question for L&D teams.
 We mention it in almost every marketing for learning podcast episode.
-And we definitely mention it in every single session of our marketing for learning masterclass.
+And we definitely mention it in every single session of our Strategic Marketing for L&D Masterclass.
 So what is the ‘what’s in it for me?’
-(WIIFM) and why is it so important for L&D teams?
+(WIIFM) and why do we keep going on about it?

 WTF IS THE WIIFM?